+149X Financial Simulation Oxford University

 Tesla GPU computing is delivering transformative increases in performance for a wide range of HPC industry segments.

-C C++ Fortran Java and Python interfaces NVIDIA GPU CUDA Parallel Computing Architecture

-The CUDA parallel computing architecture, with a combination of hardware and software.

-PARALLEL ACCELERATION
+NVIDIA TESLA GPUS ARE REVOLUTIONIZING

-Multi-core programming with x86 CPUs is difficult and often results in marginal performance gain when going from 1 core to 4 cores to 16 cores.
+PARALLEL ACCELERATION Multi-core programming with x86 CPUs is difficult and often results in marginal performance gains when going from 1 core to 4 cores to 16 cores.
 Beyond 4 cores, memory bandwidth becomes the bottleneck to further performance increases.
 To harness the parallel computing power of GPUs, programmers can simply modify the performancecritical portions of an application to take advantage of the hundreds of parallel cores in the GPU.
 The rest of the application remains the same, making the most efficient use of all cores in the system.
-Running a function of the GPU involves rewriting that function to expose its parallelism, then adding a few new function-calls to indicate which functions will run on the GPU or the CPU.
+Running a function on the GPU involves rewriting that function to expose its parallelism, then adding a few new function-calls to indicate which functions will run on the GPU or the CPU.
 With these modifications, the performance-critical portions of the application can now run significantly faster on the GPU.

-CUDA PARALLEL COMPUTING ARCHITECTURE

-CUDATM is NVIDIA's parallel computing architecture.
+CUDA PARALLEL COMPUTING ARCHITECTURE CUDA[TM] is NVIDIA's parallel computing architecture.
 Applications that leverage the CUDA architecture can be developed in a variety of languages and APIs, including C, C++, Fortran, OpenCL, and DirectCompute.
 The CUDA architecture contains hundreds of cores capable of running many thousands of parallel threads, while the CUDA programming model lets programmers focus on parallelizing their algorithms and not the mechanics of the language.
 The latest generation CUDA architecture, codenamed "Fermi", is the most advanced GPU computing architecture ever built.
-With over three billion transistors, Fermi is making GPU and CPU co-processing pervasive by addressing the full-spectrum of computing applications.
+With over three billion transistors, Fermi is making GPU and CPU co-processing pervasive by addressing the fullspectrum of computing applications.
 With support for C++, GPUs based on the Fermi architecture make parallel processing easier and accelerate performance on a wider array of applications than ever before.
 Just a few applications that can experience significant performance benefits include ray tracing, finite element analysis, high-precision scientific computing, sparse linear algebra, sorting, and search algorithms.

-I believe history will record Fermi as a significant milestone."

-Dave Patterson

-Director, Parallel Computing Research Laboratory, U.C.
-Berkeley

-Co-author of Computer Architecture: A Quantitative Approach
+History will record Fermi as a significant milestone."
+Dave Patterson Director, Parallel Computing Research Laboratory, U.C.
+Berkeley Co-author of Computer Architecture: A Quantitative Approach Developers use industry standard languages and tools to leverage the massively parallel CUDA architecture.

 The next generation CUDA parallel computing architecture, codenamed "Fermi".
+NVIDIA TESLA GPUS ARE REVOLUTIONIZING